nsbowden/fercform1/README.md

 # fercform1
 R Tools for aquiring and processing FERC FORM 1 DBF files

 getFercForm1.R contains a function `getForm1()` which downloads zipfiles containing the FERC Form 1 databases files from 1994 to 2017, extracts the .DBF files and writes them to a local directory of your choosing.
 The write directory is the single argument passed to `getForm1()`.
-For example, I assign the directory path to a variable called `datadir` and pass it to `getForm1()`.   ??
+For example, I assign the directory path to a variable called `datadir` and pass it to `getForm1()`.
 The fercform1 directory exists on this path, but the download directory does not.
 This directory will be created by `getForm1`.
-It is also okay if it does exist, `getForm1()` just checks first and try's to create it if does and an it can.??
+It is also okay if it does exist, `getForm1()` just checks first and try's to create it if does and an it can.

 First source the function in getFercForm1.R